-Cercarbono presents below the principles that additionally and complementarily the CCMP should consider, in the validation, verification, and certification processes.
-Stakeholders involved in these processes should review and support their compliance.
+The principles that additionally and complementarily the CCMP should consider in the validation, verification, and certification processes are presented below.
+Stakeholders involved in these processes must seek and support compliance.

-Carbon credits generated by GHG removal, or GHG emission reduction programme or project activities should be:
+Carbon credits generated by GHG removal, or GHG emission reduction programme or project activities must be: